-In 2022, the Fund posted negative performance in the first three quarters of the year but recovered significantly in the fourth quarter as the U.S. dollar retreated.
-Heightened geopolitical tensions in the first quarter and growing recession fears in the second and third quarters boosted demand for haven assets like the U.S. dollar, pushing it past 20-year highs in September, while uncertainty over Europe's macroeconomic outlook in the first quarter, given its geographical proximity and strong reliance on Russian commodities, and then the region's deepening energy crisis in the second and third quarters weighed on its European counterparts.
+In 2022, the U.S. dollar, and hence the Fund, posted strong positive performance in the first three quarters of the year but retreated sharply in the fourth quarter.
+Heightened geopolitical tensions in the first quarter and growing recession fears in the second and third quarters boosted demand for haven assets like the U.S. dollar, pushing it past 20-year highs in September, while uncertainty over Europe's macroeconomic outlook in the first quarter, given its geographical proximity and strong reliance on Russian commodities, and then the region's deepening energy crisis in the second and third quarters, weighed on its European counterparts.
 The U.S. dollar was also supported by other central banks relatively dovish policies, notably the Bank of Japan, in comparison to the Federal Reserve, as higher interest rates tend to boost demand for a currency.
 Finally, falling crude oil prices weighed on the Canadian dollar given the country is a major exporter of the commodity.
-However, the U.S. dollar plunged to end the year as expectations for a moderation in Federal Reserve rate hikes grew, following a larger-than-expected drop in US inflation.
+However, the U.S. dollar plunged to end the year as expectations for a moderation in Federal Reserve rate hikes grew, following a larger-than-expected drop in U.S. inflation.